uli28/ng-dev/labs/L2-fundamentals/readme.md

-# Food Container / Presenter
+# Implement the Container / Presenter pattern

 In this lab we will implement a container / presenter pattern to manage food.